 At EMC, we view diversity and inclusion as a business imperative.
-We strive to cultivate an inclusive culture that is reflective of the diverse perspectives, backgrounds, and cultures of the communities in which we live and conduct business.
-This not only leads to more creative ideas and fuels our innovative spirit, but also helps develop, retain, and energize the talent that drives our company forward.
+We strive to cultivate an inclusive culture that is reflective of the diverse perspectives, backgrounds and experiences of the communities in which we live and work.
+This not only leads to more creative ideas and fuels our innovative spirit, but also helps develop, retain and energize the talent that drives our company forward.

 When thinking about diversity, we consider the way we recognize and appreciate human differences including ethnicity, gender, age, national origin, disability, sexual orientation, and beliefs.

 When thinking about inclusion, we consider how we value, respect and support differences, as well as creating a workplace environment where differences are embraced and each person can achieve his or her full potential.

 We are committed to creating a workplace that is representative of our customers and our communities, that allows each and every employee to reach his or her full potential, and that inspires the creativity and excitement that will drive EMC’s success.
 While we are making progress, we can do better as a company and as an industry.

 We take a multi-faceted approach to addressing the challenges of inadequate pipelines of skilled talent, shifting demographics, and the speed of change in the marketplace.
 With the active support and engagement of our senior management team, our strategy is to:

 - Change behavior through training and self-awareness.
 Our training focuses on three critical aspects of behavior: implicit bias, micro-inequities and cultural competence.

 - Through our diverse employee circles, build strong communities of employees with like interests to network with one another and with other circles, to provide leadership from within the organization, and to inspire their colleagues with social, educational and philanthropic endeavors.